Mlars290/study-focus-audio-portfolio/README.md

 **The Effect of Audio Environments on Study Focus and Productivity.**

-Presented at the Metropolitan State University Student Research Conference.
+Presented at the **2025 Metropolitan State University Student Research Conference**.

-Published in the MetroWorks Student Research Collection.
+Published in the **MetroWorks Student Research Collection**.

 https://metroworks.metrostate.edu/student-scholarship/22/